How to Create a Brand Message That Builds Connections

 What Are Your Competitors Saying?

-It’s easy to get into the habit of comparing what you’re doing to what your competitors are doing.
-When they do something we like or that appears to be working well, we’re often tempted to copy them.
+It’s easy to get into the habit of comparing your business to competitors.
+When they do something we like or that appears to be working, we’re often tempted to copy them.

 To learn truly learn how to create a brand message that makes an impact, you must know how to position your business in a unique way.
 You can’t do that when you’re mimicking the competition.
-However, you can analyze their brand messages and improve on them.
+But you can analyze their brand messages and improve on them.

 Look for unique angles.
-Most businesses make many of the same claims and statements.
-It may be easier than you think to come up with a message that sets you apart.
+Most businesses make many of the same claims and promises.
+It may be easier than you think to come up with a message that sounds unique.

 The Structure of Your Brand Message

-In this section, I’ll go over each component of a brand message and how to create a brand message of your own.
+In this section, I’ll go over each component that plays a role and how to create a brand message of your own.

 Step 1: The Brand Promise